mbag/hugo-theme-cactus-plus-plus/README.md

 ---
 ```

-Path to avatar image is relative to `static/` directory of your hugo project.
+Path to an avatar is relative to the `static/` directory of your project.
-If you place avatar image inside `static/images/authors/avatars/` then `avatar` attribute will have following value
+If you place the avatar inside `static/images/authors/avatars/` then `avatar` attribute will have following value
 ```
 avatar: "images/authors/avatars/mbag.jpg"

 ```

-To attribute post to an author, just add `author:` attribute in the post's header:
+To attribute a post to an author, just add `author:` attribute in the post's header:

 ```
 ---